 Google Chrome has an option to automatically translate web pages.
 The translation function is a good solution for many users and websites, but there are also cases in which, as a website developer, you do not want automatic translation by the browser.
 An example of switching off the translation function in Google Chrome is when it returns unacceptable results.

-Tags: Chrome browser, Google Chrome, meta tag, translations, turn off translations, web browser
+Tags: Chrome browser, Firefox, Google Chrome, Internet Explorer, meta tag, translations, turn off translations, web browser

 Your email address will not be published.
 Required fields are marked *

 Save my name, email, and website in this browser for the next time I comment.